42core-team/monorepo/wiki/README.md

-# 🏠 The Art of CORE

-## 🤗 Welcome to the Official CORE Documentation 📚
+> 🤗 Welcome to the Official CORE Wiki, Documentation & Reference 📚

-Read it carefully, there are many helpful tidbits hidden in here.

-Especially the [tips & tricks section](tips_and_tricks) down below and the tip boxes in the [Core Library Pages](core_library/README) can be incredibly helpful.

-Reading the documentation sucks, but it was handwritten to be as helpful as possible and is worth a skim.
-If there was a question that the documentation didn't answer, please let us know so we can tell you and improve the documentation.

 # 👾 What is CORE?